Australia Diplomatic Profile

 Top Enemies

-Australia's closest allies are New Zealand, United Kingdom, Canada, United States, and Japan.
+Australia's closest allies are New Zealand, United Kingdom, Canada, Japan, and Papua New Guinea.
 Australia's most adversarial relationships are with North Korea, Iran, Russia, Afghanistan, and Belarus.

 Global Relations